-Interested in sharing the value of your science with federal or local decision makers?
-Read more about our Geosciences Congressional Visits Days (Geo-CVD) – a two day event where you travel to Washington D.C. to talk about the importance of your research.
-Want to get more involved at the state and/or local level?
-Use our resources as a guide while you prepare to visit congressional representatives at home for Geoscience Congressional District Visits Days (Geo-DVD).
+Interested in sharing the value of science with federal and/or local lawmakers to inform public policy decisions?
+Read more about the Geosciences Congressional Visits Days (Geo-CVD) – a two day event which brings scientists, engineers, educators, and technology professionals to Washington D.C. to talk about the importance of your research.
+Use our resources as a guide while you prepare to visit congressional representatives at home for Geoscience District Visits Days (Geo-DVD).

 Please contact email@example.com for more information about Geo-CVD or Geo-DVD.

-The American Geosciences Institute (AGI), in collaboration with many other geoscience societies, invites geoscientists to come to Washington D.C. for the annual Geosciences Congressional Visits Days (Geo-CVD).
-Decision makers need to hear from geoscientists.
+The American Geosciences Institute (AGI), in collaboration with many other geoscience societies, invites members of the geoscience community from across the nation to come to Washington D.C. for the annual Geosciences Congressional Visits Days (Geo-CVD).
+The Geo-CVD is a great opportunity to gain exposure to the federal legislative process, and provide lawmakers with valuable information to inform policy decisions.
 Join us and many of your colleagues for this two-day event uniting geoscience researchers, professionals, students, educators, engineers, and executives in Washington D.C. to raise visibility and support for the geosciences!

 A constructive visit from citizen geoscientists about the importance and value of geoscience, and geoscience-related engineering, research and education is the most effective way to inform and impact federal science policy.

-Arrange a meeting yourself, or let the geoscience societies help you schedule meetings with your congressional representatives.
+Arrange a meeting yourself, or contact any of the geoscience societies help you schedule meetings with your congressional representatives.